MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-purchase-and-sales-qty.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Purchase and Sales Quantity* highlights the purchase and sales quantities for an organization.
-It showcases key sales and purchasing values against each item or item category.
+The **Purchase and Sales Quantity** report shows purchase and sales quantities for an organization.
+It showcases key sales and purchasing values for each item or item category.

-This report is meant for most users and can show any user key data on the ins and outs of an organization.
+This report is meant for most users and can show any user key data about the ins and outs of items or item categories.

 :::image type="content" source="media/inventory/purchase-and-sales-quantity.png" alt-text="Screenshot of the Purchase and Sales Quantity Power BI Report" lightbox="media/inventory/purchase-and-sales-quantity.png":::

 ## How to use the report

-The *Purchase and Sales Quantity* report can be used by the leadership team and managers to keep track of the ins and outs of the organization.
-Ensuring that purchasing is being maintain to continue demand.
+The leadership team and managers use the report to track of the ins and outs of items in the organization.
+The report helps you ensure that your purchasing efforts meet demand.

-As someone on the leadership team, this report can assist in making informed strategic planning decisions by having an overview of your purchase and sales quantities.
+The report helps leadership teams make informed strategic planning decisions by offering an overview of purchase and sales quantities.

-As a manager, you want to be able to track key items ins and outs.
-With the *Purchase and Sales Quantity* report, you can identify items that are being purchased in large volumes and then aren't selling or vice versa, where you are not purchasing enough to keep up with demand.
+Managers use the report to track key items.
+You can identify items that you purchase in large volumes and monitor their sales performance, or find items that you aren't purchasing enough of to keep up with demand.

 <!-- ## Key Performance Indicators (KPIs)